AguaClara/Textbook/Fluids_Review/Fluids_Review_Design.rst

 Section Summary
 ---------------
 1. **Bernoulli vs energy equations:** The Bernoulli equation assumes that energy is conserved throughout a streamline or control volume.
-The Energy equation assumes that there is energy loss, or head loss :math:`h_L`.
-This head loss is composed of major losses, :math:`h_{\rm{f}}`, and minor losses, :math:`h_e`.
+The Energy equation assumes that there is energy loss, or headloss :math:`h_L`.
+This headloss is composed of major losses, :math:`h_{\rm{f}}`, and minor losses, :math:`h_e`.

 Bernoulli equation: